ducalex/retro-go/README.md

 of losing data when powering down too quickly.
 Also note that when *resuming* a game, Retro-Go will give priority to a save state if present.

+### ZIP files
+Most Retro-Go applications now support ZIP files.
+ZIP archives should contain only one ROM file and nothing else.
+ZIP support also depends on available memory and larger ROMs may fail to load on some devices unfortunately.

 # Development
 If you wish to build or modify Retro-Go, you can find help in the following documents: